russpos/jspackle/README.md

 ### Commandline overrides
 Any of the task specific configs can be overridden from the commandline.

-## HTTP Middleware
-While not recommended for production usage, Jspackle ships with connect-compatible middleware for serving your package in "development mode".
-For example, let's say you have a project that, when built, will be compiled to the URL:

-   /javascripts/my_project.js

-Assuming your app is set-up to serve static files, when your app is in production mode, requests to `/javascripts/my_project.js` will behave normally, ideally going to the actual concatenated and minified JavaScript file that `jspackle build` will create.
-However, when in development mode, the Jspackle connect middleware intercepts the request and instead serves a JavaScript file that synchronously loads all the source files in order.

 ## Jspackle Connect middleware

 This piece of a middleware is recommended for development usage only.
 For